David B. Jones, CEO, Mercer Talent Enterprise

-Resilience is only a necessary but not a sufficient condition for individual, team and organisational success.
+Resilience is only a necessary but not a sufficient condition for individual, team and organizational success.

 At first sight, being resilient is also something which feels very gratifying.
 I LIKE to see myself as “strong” and resolute and as a middle-aged, British man from a tough working-class upbringing, I like to tell myself that my unbreakable spirit and refusal to back down in the face of a challenge is not just a core part of my identity, it is an important ingredient in my “success”.
 Growing up, all my personal role models from books, TV, films and sports also displayed these “heroic” attributes, and I guess that’s why I used to like playing rugby and now enjoy marathon running.
 I know all about the importance of outward displays of bravery, not showing emotion and just “sucking it up” during difficult times, the twenty-first century version of the good old fashioned “stiff upper lip”.

 Supposedly, with ageing comes wisdom.
-More and more recently, I have started to learn how pretty damn useless this behavioural preference and facility is in isolation.
-Whilst in the short – term it can help you get through a tough day, in the long – term, over-relying on resilience in isolation is damaging to our wellbeing, potential, productivity and ability to innovate, both on a personal level, and in terms of leadership and organisational behaviour at work.
-Indeed, some of our most recent research at The Talent Enterprise has been into behavioural styles, which can derail your leadership impact.
+More and more recently, I have started to learn how pretty damn useless this behavioral preference and facility is in isolation.
+Whilst in the short – term it can help you get through a tough day, in the long – term, over-relying on resilience in isolation is damaging to our wellbeing, potential, productivity and ability to innovate, both on a personal level, and in terms of leadership and organizational behavior at work.
+Indeed, some of our most recent research at Mercer Talent Enterprise has been into behavioral styles, which can derail your leadership impact.
 These “leadership derailers” can be driven in part by an over-reliance on or over-use of resilience.
-Persistent preference for resilience can contribute at a statistically significant level to non-productive, non-functional behaviours such as being perceived as sceptical, controlling, anxious, ingratiating, devious, conventional and vain.
+Persistent preference for resilience can contribute at a statistically significant level to non-productive, non-functional behaviors such as being perceived as sceptical, controlling, anxious, ingratiating, devious, conventional and vain.

 For example, the people practices of Goldman Sachs have been in the news a lot recently.
 Not only has CEO David Solomon called the recent growth in working from home an “aberration”, insisting on presenteeism as a requirement for maximising productivity at the bank.
 This is counter to their own performance and to much research on the performance and positivity of the majority of workers being enhanced during periods of remote working.
 The investment bank has also been criticised for its “up or out” competitive career paths, where junior analysts are expected to demonstrate their resilience as a proxy for their potential by putting in extremely long hours at the office.
 An internal survey was reported to have revealed that first – year analysts worked an average of 95 hours per week, sleeping an average of 5 hours per night.
 Unsurprisingly, a majority reported that they were thinking of leaving as their physical health, mental wellbeing and relationships were suffering as a result.
 The analysts had requested a reduction of total hours to an average of 80 hours per week, with no work after 9pm on Friday and Saturdays reserved to be off work entirely.